githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

 - Enable or disable GitHub Copilot
 - Configure advanced settings within your IDE or on GitHub.com

-GitHub describes how to configure GitHub Copilot in the IntelliJ IDE on GitHub Docs.
 The user interfaces of other JetBrains IDEs may differ.
+Enabling or disabling duplication detection, and enabling or disabling telemetry uses the same method as described above.

 ## Configuring GitHub Copilot in Neovim

 Neovim is a Vim-based text editor.
 When using GitHub Copilot in Neovim, you will start seeing suggestions as you write comments and code.
-You can find the GitHub Copilot documentation in Neovim by running the following command.
+For guidance on configuring GitHub Copilot in Neovim, use the GitHub Copilot documentation in Neovim by running the following command:

 `:help copilot`